haidar1337/flutter-coffee-reviews/README.md

 Want to find what specialty coffee is delicious?
 Or want to help others finding delicious or budget friendly coffee? ☕
 Then this app is for you!

-Create a review about a specialty coffee you tried recently and share it on the app, and others will be able to read your review.
+Create a review about a specialty coffee you recently tried and share your experience on the app, and others will be able to read your review.
 Also, try saving reviews in your bookmarks so you never forget about them?.
 You read a review and it was helpful?
 Star the review to support the review creator and move it up to the popular reviews' list!.

 *More features to be added...*